NEED YOUR PLUMBING LICENCE IN NSW?

 If you have experience as a plumber, Qualify Me! can get you qualified in no time.

 Attaining your plumbing licence in NSW isn’t quite as easy as you have been led to believe.
 Citizens who for whatever reason dropped out of TAFE or did not complete their apprenticeship seem a little confused about the process.

 In NSW there are two levels of plumbing licences.
 They are:

-this licence allows you to work for a licensed plumbing company.
+- Tradesperson certificate: this licence allows you to work for a licensed plumbing company.
 You cannot sign off or work on your own; let alone start your own plumbing company.

-this licence allows you to work as a contractor and start out on your own.
+- Contractor Licence: this licence allows you to work as a contractor and start out on your own.
 You may also consider attaining a company licence and in turn personally applying for a qualified supervisor licence.
 Either way, you can go out there, market yourself and take on jobs.
 It’s important to note that you can only work within the plumbing work that you are licensed to do.
 See plumbing streams below.

-In order to attain your Tradesperson Certificate you will require a Certificate III in Plumbing Services.
+In order to attain your Tradesperson Certificate, you will require a Certificate III in Plumbing Services.
 The streams you complete when you complete your qualification are the ones that will show up on your licence.
 Qualify Me!’s course advisors will walk you through the streams and make sure you choose the right ones.